superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 # How to Build a Recommender System From Clickstream Data

 If you have a website with browsable products, your visitors generate a virtual flood of clickstream data.
-Say, for example, your site is for hotel bookings, and a site visitor browses hotels, starting with the Tranquil Haven Resort, ending at the Evergreen Retreat Lodge:
+Say, for example, your site is for hotel bookings, and a site visitor browses hotels, starting with the Tranquil Haven Resort, and ending at the Evergreen Retreat Lodge:

 ```mermaid
 graph LR;